Ragland History, Family Crest & Coats of Arms

-Another 159 words (11 lines of text) are included under the topic Early Ragland Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Ragland Notables in all our PDF Extended History products and printed products wherever possible.

 In the 1800s and 1900s, many Welsh families left for North America, in search of land, work, and freedom.
 Those who made the trip successfully helped contribute to the growth of industry, commerce, and the cultural heritage of both Canada and the United States.
 In the immigration and passenger lists were a number of people bearing the name Ragland

 Ragland Settlers in United States in the 17th Century

 - Thomas Ragland, who arrived in Maryland in 1680

 Ragland Settlers in United States in the 18th Century

 - John Ragland, his wife Ann Beaufort, and ten children, who settled in Virginia in 1720

 - John Ragland, who landed in Virginia in 1720